Did you know you can now sign up for weekly-ish updates to our blog via email?

 - Through libraries like

-brms, implementing hierarchical models in R becomes only somewhat more involved than classical regression models coded in
+brms, implementing multilevel models in R becomes only somewhat more involved than classical regression models coded in

-So, for anything but the most trivial examples, Bayesian hierarchical models should really be our default choice.
+So, for anything but the most trivial examples, Bayesian multilevel models should really be our default choice.

 You can find the R Markdown file for this post here: https://github.com/clausherther/rstan/blob/master/hierarchical_modelng_r_stan_brms_season_pass.Rmd